zhuangwang93/Espresso/README.md

 ## Installation

 Install Espresso on each GPU machine.
+Please make sure the machines can successfully install [BytePS](https://github.com/bytedance/byteps).

 ```bash
 # In case you need to install PyTorch